amissine/shed/NOTES.md

 # 👷 Notes

 The purpose of cloning `shed` from `gratzio` is to have a safe place for experimenting with Stellar, Cloudflare, and other technologies used by the project.
-It is also more open-source than its source `gratzio`, as the content of its `www/view` dir has been made public.
+It is also more open-source than its source `gratzio`, as the content of its `www/view` dir is now public.

 ## Project structure